sqtran/sqtran.github.io/_posts/2019-03-12-Httpd-Reverse-Proxy.md

 ## Reverse Proxy with Apache Httpd on RHEL 7.5

 Httpd is a super simple web server, but even better if you're looking for a reverse proxy.
-I had a use-case where I wanted incoming http traffic to pseduo-randomly access my local back-end servers.
+I had a use-case where I wanted incoming http traffic to pseudo-randomly access my local back-end servers.
 I was running several instances of EAP locally, with different port offsets, and I wanted a single vanity URL.
 With Apache Httpd, I could specify a virtual host that listens to all traffic coming in on a specific port (80 is the default web port) and redirect it to my back-end servers.

 Installing httpd is very easy through `yum`, on RHEL (Fedora)
 ```bash